Blazemeter/helm-crane/README.md

   ```
 - If the test pod is stuck or fails to start, check for k8s scheduler error (possible with third-party admission controllers), image pull errors, or missing configuration.

 If you continue to encounter issues, please contact your cloud or DevOps team for assistance.
-If this continues to ba an issue, please open a support ticket with Blazemeter support.

 ---